 Many previous researchers have conducted research related to the factors that influence exports.
 One of the research is by Özgur Uysal and Abdulakadir Said Mohamoud (2018), which analyzes the affecting factors of export performance in seven countries in East Africa during 1990-2014.
 The analysis technique used is panel data regression.
-The estimation results the labor suggest that industrialization, FDI, and rate of exchange positively impact the export value.
+The estimation results suggest that the labor force, industrialization, FDI, and rate of exchange positively impact the export value.
 Meanwhile, inflation negatively impacts export performance.
-On the other hand, GDP growth is a variable that does not affect East African countries' export
+On the other hand, GDP growth is a variable that does not affect East African countries' export value.